Two Fathers (The X-Files): Plot

 Alex Krycek reports to the Syndicate on the rebel's recent attacks.
 The rebel, masquerading as the elder he killed, proposes that the Syndicate align themselves with the rebels.
 The Cigarette Smoking Man seems to recognize that the elder has opposed his own previous opinion—that siding with the rebels is suicide.

-Mulder and Scully use the computer on the X-Files' office to find the Cigarette Smoking Man's real identity, that he is Agent Spender's father, C.G.B.
+Mulder and Scully use the computer in the X-Files' office to find the Cigarette Smoking Man's real identity, that he is Agent Spender's father, C.G.B.
 Spender.
 Their unauthorized entry at the X-Files office is discovered by Agent Spender, resulting in both agents' immediate suspension from the FBI.
-Agent Spender, who then reports to the Cigarette Smoking Man demanding the truth, but is refused.
+Agent Spender then reports to the Cigarette Smoking Man demanding the truth, but is refused.
 Scully meets with Mulder, telling him that C.G.B.
 Spender is likely another alias and that the man is linked with Mulder's father, William, who he had worked with on the secret state project.
 The Cigarette Smoking Man decides to give Agent Spender more responsibility by having him kill the alien rebel masquerading as a Syndicate elder.
 Spender fails in his task, but Krycek comes to his aid and finishes.
 Krycek reveals to Spender that his father was responsible for his mother's (Cassandra's) abductions and that his role is to protect his father's stake in the project.
 This fact upsets Agent Spender.

 The Cigarette Smoking Man then reveals everything to Agent Diana Fowley, who agrees to help him.
 Mulder tells Skinner that Cassandra is in danger because she is the first successful alien-human hybrid; Skinner goes to the hospital to check on Cassandra but finds her gone.
 Cassandra, having escaped from the hospital, arrives at Mulder's apartment and demands that he shoot her because she is the embodiment of fifty years of work by the Syndicate — an alien-human hybrid that will trigger colonization if the aliens learn of her existence.
 Just then, someone bangs on the apartment door.